shrubs plant bed tree grass lawn mulch 2

 Spittlebugs

-These turfgrass-loving pests will attack almost any kind of lawn, but they’re especially fond of centipede grass (the most susceptible type).
-Unfortunately, these pests don’t stop there—they also love ornament plants and are known for chewing up hollies.
-These bugs are active during the morning or evening hours (they’ll hide right under the soil during the hottest parts of the day) and will generally prefer the shadier areas of your lawn or landscape.
+Spittlebugs are active during the morning or evening hours, and they’ll hide right under the soil during the hottest parts of the day.
+They generally prefer the shadier areas of your lawn or landscape.
 If you notice grass wilting, the tips turning yellow and then brown, and curling blades, you’re more than likely dealing with a spittlebug problem.

 Fire Ants